A Call For Change

 So

-you can think that you're like, got it all figured out. to a T on a on a piece of paper plan.
+you can think that you're like, got it all figured out to a T on a on a piece of paper plan.
+But then it changes.

 I remember when we first had Nova, and it was, well, when I was pregnant, we were like, we're going to do cloth diapers.

-She's not gonna use a binky whatsoever because, and we're gonna breastfeed.
+She's not going to use a binky whatsoever.

-Years down the road, his mom was like, I knew that shit was gonna fly out the window.
-She's like, But I just let you guys think what you wanted to think.
+Years down the road, his mom is like, I knew that shit was going to fly out the window.
+She's like, but I just let you guys think what you wanted to think.

 And that's actually great when you think about it.
-Like, that comes, that's the wizard I'm talking about.
+Like that, that comes, that's the wisdom I'm talking about.

-I think, like, a day later, she had a binky.
+I think a day later, she had a binky.
 So I was like, fuck this.

-And we never used cloth diapers, not once.
-Not even once.
+And we never use cloth diapers.
+No, once.

-But I remember uh actually feeling better about it because when i uh looked it up about babies or whatever like it's it's a soothing thing
+actually feeling better about it because when I looked it up about babies or whatever, it's a soothing thing.
+Binky's not like a discomfort.

-But Nova got to the point, she was like eight, nine months old, like sitting up and everything, and she'd be fussing.
-We'd put it in there and she spit it out.
+She loved it, but Nova got to the point she was like eight nine months old like sitting up and everything and she'd be fussing and we put it in there and she

-She knew we were trying to keep her calm.
-Yeah, right.
+spit it out.
+She knew we were trying to keep her cold.

 silence me.
 Yeah.

-You remember when I said, I said, we can't have one of those like weird old binky kids.
-No, I know.
+i know she loves it you remember when i said i said we can't have one of those like weird old binky kids.
+Oh, I know.

 I don't want to have some old, fucking big old giant kid with a binky.
 Yeah.